-* Greek people making big sacrifices to overcome crisis, says PM
+* Greek people making big sacrifices to overcome crisis,

 * Germany's Merkel backs Samaras reforms

 * Merkel says EU must agree more reforms by June summit

 BERLIN, Jan 8 Greece is making enormous efforts